jfilak/volunteerdb/doc/design.md

    Basic authentication will be used.
 3. Successful log in creates a new session.
 4. Session expires after predefined time of no activity.
+5. There is a special service for authorizations which returns a token

 #### Volunteer details